What is the U3A?

 - Bendigo U3A is made up of mature aged people who either want to continue learning or being active, or who wish to teach others what they know

-- Tutors and other leaders are volunteers who are generally drawn from the membership
+- Convenors and other leaders are volunteers who are generally drawn from the membership

 - All administration is undertaken by volunteer members